manikandanbnair/API-first-level-documents/api-design.md

     - response-body :
     ```json
     {
-        "message" : "Peter Parker's Manager has been changed from May to Tony"
+        "message" : "Peter Parker's details has been changed."
     }
     ```